TheSherlockHomie/100DaysOfCode-log/readme.md

 -   Representing graphs via adjacency matrix & adjacency list
 -   std::vector.resize() in c++, and creating 2d matrices using vectors
 -   std::search() in c++

+---

+### Day 82: July 16, 2020, Thursday

+**Today's Progress:**

+-   Watched lecture 12 of cs162: Address Translation & virtual memory

+**What I learned:**

+-   Adress spaces (and virtual address spaces)
+-   Memory multiplexing
+-   Segmentation in memory
+-   Segment Translation

+**Thoughts:**

+-   Was not able to accomplish much, but atleast completed the cs162 lecture for the day.
+No zero days, right?